 Fred was a people person.
 His customers will remember the Dutch cookies he always brought with a smile.
 He looked forward to playing cards with friends while snacking on Dutch goodies (that’s probably what he’s doing now!).
 Fred loved to make children laugh, and to sing and hum to them with his deepest voice.
 He appreciated nature and beautiful flowers.
 He still has roses blooming in the yard.
 He always had a dog as a pet.
 He always had a hobby; photography, making custom aquariums, baking his bread, fishing, collecting things…I think his greatest passion (after his family) was his music.
 Opa loved music!!
 He was the best harmonica player we'll ever know!

 Fred had the knack for telling stories (and jokes), amazing true stories that were lost to Alzheimer’s before we had a chance to write them all down.
 Please feel free to share with us the stories you remember about Fred or stories that Fred told.

 A celebration for Fred’s life is planned on his birthday, February 21.
 2019, at Charles’ house.
-Please contact one of his children to get more info.To send flowers to the family of Fredericus Koeleman, please visit Tribute Store
+Please contact one of his children to get more info.To send flowers to the family or plant a tree in memory of Fredericus Koeleman, please visit Tribute Store